Customer Service: 1-888-991-2299

 • Homebound home care clients

-• Individuals 6 months of age and older with underlying medical or immunocompromising conditions
+• Individuals 6 months of age and older with underlying medical or immunocompromising conditions.
+If under 12 years of age, please contact Alberta Health Services.

 • Individuals experiencing homelessness